 You’ll learn how to record, mix and master music, whether a client’s or your own composition.
 You’ll sit in on sessions ranging from accomplished bands with multiple records under their belts to novice groups cutting their first demo and everything in between.
 Real world stuff, practical knowledge, the important stuff.

 Connections and Networking

 Let’s face it, “Who you know” is really important.
 To be successful you need to catch some breaks.
 Connections and networking are your best bet for catching these breaks.
-Every time you’re working as an apprentice (extern), you will have opportunities to meet people in the industry, connect with them and later network with them by keeping in touch.
+Every time you’re working as an extern, you will have opportunities to meet people in the industry, connect with them and later network with them by keeping in touch.
 It’s just you, your mentor and his clients.

 Promotion and Marketing (Virtual Networking).

 This is the virtual side of building connections and networking.
-When you connect with someone while apprenticing in the recording studio, you can get their contact info: email, facebook, phone.
+When you connect with someone while externing in the recording studio, you can get their contact info: email, facebook, phone.
 When you attend the Recording Connection you get an online course in Social Media which allows you to benefit from becoming part of the Recording Connection online groups.
 The Recording Connection helps you promote yourself.